*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 For one, if you only clean carpets once or twice a year, your poor machine would only be spending most of its days inside its box.

-Then there are these portable machines to tackle the usual small stains that your carpet faces on a regular basis.
+Then there are these portable machines to tackle the usual small stains that your carpet faces regularly.
 Perhaps, these two are the most recognizable brands under this category: Rug Doctor Portable Spot Cleaner vs Bissell SpotClean.
 Pick your fighter!

 This article will pit them against each other to discover all the pros and cons and help you decide which one to get.